SoorajModi/ContributeAnythingGryphHacks23/submissions/GryphHacksVidDownloader/README.md

 ## Usage

-Must instal pytube by typling "pip3 install pytube" into terminal to run
+Must install pytube by typing `pip3 install pytube` into the terminal to run

 To use this program you must have `python3` installed.